House committee votes to release memo from Democrats countering Nunes

 Rep. Jackie Speier, D-Calif., told MSNBC Monday that the Democrats memo has "meat on the bones" while the GOP’s was a "nothing-burger."

-"We had to use this process in order to make it public because DOJ and FBI were refusing to investigate themselves, refusing to acknowledge that there were serious problem," he said.
+"We had to use this process in order to make it public because DOJ and FBI were refusing to investigate themselves, refusing to acknowledge that there were serious problems," he said.